If you’re applying for a role within your current company, you already have an advantage over external candidates.

 - Received a 5/5 rating from 95% of clients, resulting in over 30% of clients returning within 7 months to book another trip.

-It includes concrete data on achievements, outlines soft skills and shows how the candidate has added value to the company by conducting new research.
+This will definitely have a greater impact on the hiring manager and get your resume in that ‘to interview’ pile.
+It includes concrete data on achievements, outlines soft skills, and demonstrates how the candidate has added value to the company by conducting new research.

 5. Retouch the Education section